IALSA/IALSA-2015-Portland/scripts/README.md

  Defines functions that conduct primary extraction of model results from the model output files.
 - <code>find.Conflicts()</code> checks for issues associated with GitHub conflicts, usually marked by "<<<<" sign.
 - <code>find.CI()</code> checks for and removes CIs from the model output because it breaks MplusAutomation performance.
-- Other functions wxtract specific elements from the raw model output files.
+- Other functions extract specific elements from the raw model output files.
 If you need to extract additional elements this function will have to be adjusted.
 Executing
 ```
 study <- "eas"